1. Home

 Measures to promote the use of childcare leave

-Japan Post Bank encourages men to take childcare leave by making childcare leave partially paid, and by posting experiences and interviews of men taking childcare leave in its in-house public relations magazine.
+Japan Post Bank encourages men to take childcare leave by posting experiences and interviews of men taking childcare leave in its in-house public relations magazine.

 In order to provide follow-up at the workplace as a whole, we are working to create an environment by providing "materials for the individual" and "materials for managers and affiliations" related to childcare, confirming intentions using "When do you take childcare leave?"
 Sheets from supervisors, and collaborating with the workplace using the "Yucho Papa Mama Support Cards."